Austria orders curfew and shuts restaurants to fight 'exploding' COVID | Health

 The Alpine country had a swift and effective lockdown during its first wave of infections in March but had held off similar action this month to help the economy, even as daily cases rose to several times the spring peak.
 With daily infections at a record 5,627 on Friday, however - just short of the 6,000 level at which the government says hospitals will no longer cope - the conservative-led government was forced to act.

 Restaurants, bars and cafes may provide a take-away service only; theatres and museums will shut, as will indoor sports facilities such as gyms; hotels will close to all but a few guests such as business travellers.
-Businesses forced to close will receive aid amounting to 80% of their sales a year earlier.
+Businesses forced to close will receive the aid of up to 80% of their sales a year earlier.

 NUMBERS 'EXPLODING'